Planetary science: Cosmochemistry, geochemistry and petrology

-Planetary Geophysics and Space Physics
+Planetary geophysics and space physics

-Space probes made it possible to collect data in not only the visible light region, but in other areas of the electromagnetic spectrum.
+Space probes made it possible to collect data in not only the visible light region but in other areas of the electromagnetic spectrum.
 The planets can be characterized by their force fields: gravity and their magnetic fields, which are studied through geophysics and space physics.

 Measuring the changes in acceleration experienced by spacecraft as they orbit has allowed fine details of the gravity fields of the planets to be mapped.
 For example, in the 1970s, the gravity field disturbances above lunar maria were measured through lunar orbiters, which led to the discovery of concentrations of mass, mascons, beneath the Imbrium, Serenitatis, Crisium, Nectaris and Humorum basins.

 If a planet's magnetic field is sufficiently strong, its interaction with the solar wind forms a magnetosphere around a planet.
 Early space probes discovered the gross dimensions of the terrestrial magnetic field, which extends about 10 Earth radii towards the Sun.
 The solar wind, a stream of charged particles, streams out and around the terrestrial magnetic field, and continues behind the magnetic tail, hundreds of Earth radii downstream.
 Inside the magnetosphere, there are relatively dense regions of solar wind particles, the Van Allen radiation belts.

 Planetary geophysics includes, but is not limited to, seismology and tectonophysics, geophysical fluid dynamics, mineral physics, geodynamics, mathematical geophysics, and geophysical surveying.

 Planetary geodesy

-Planetary geodesy (also known as planetary geodetics) deals with the measurement and representation of the planets of the Solar System, their gravitational fields and geodynamic phenomena (polar motion in three-dimensional, time-varying space.
+Planetary geodesy (also known as planetary geodetics) deals with the measurement and representation of the planets of the Solar System, their gravitational fields and geodynamic phenomena (polar motion in three-dimensional, time-varying space).
 The science of geodesy has elements of both astrophysics and planetary sciences.
 The shape of the Earth is to a large extent the result of its rotation, which causes its equatorial bulge, and the competition of geologic processes such as the collision of plates and of vulcanism, resisted by the Earth's gravity field.
 These principles can be applied to the solid surface of Earth (orogeny; Few mountains are higher than 10 km, few deep sea trenches deeper than that because quite simply, a mountain as tall as, for example, 15 km, would develop so much pressure at its base, due to gravity, that the rock there would become plastic, and the mountain would slump back to a height of roughly 10 km in a geologically insignificant time.
 Some or all of these geologic principles can be applied to other planets besides Earth.
 For instance on Mars, whose surface gravity is much less, the largest volcano, Olympus Mons, is 27 km high at its peak, a height that could not be maintained on Earth.
 The Earth geoid is essentially the figure of the Earth abstracted from its topographic features.
-Therefore, the Mars geoid (areoid is essentially the figure of Mars abstracted from its topographic features.
+Therefore, the Mars geoid (areoid) is essentially the figure of Mars abstracted from its topographic features.
 Surveying and mapping are two important fields of application of geodesy.